tomgallagher/RecordReplay/README.md

 * Tests run in your Chrome browser so Record/Replay works no matter how you develop your site, be it React, Angular, Vue or some other framework.

-* We aim to serve all website developers, from those with no programming experience to those with experience of multiple testing frameworks.
+* We aim to serve all developers, from those with no programming experience to those with experience of multiple testing frameworks.

 # HOW DOES RECORD/REPLAY WORK?